Step-by-Step Guide

 Train your AI agent to extract all relevant fields from invoices including vendor name, invoice number, invoice date, due date, line items with descriptions and amounts, subtotal, tax, total, payment terms, and banking details.
 The AI can handle different invoice formats without requiring a separate template for each vendor because it understands the semantic meaning of each field.

-Implement validation rules that catch errors and anomalies automatically.
+Add validation rules that catch errors and anomalies automatically.
 Check for duplicate invoice numbers against your existing records.
 Verify that line item amounts sum to the stated total.
 Compare the vendor name against your approved vendor list.
-Flag invoices with unusually large amounts, unexpected vendors, or dates that do not match normal patterns.
+Flag invoices with unusually large amounts, unexpected vendors, or dates that don't match normal patterns.
 Each validation rule catches a specific type of error that would otherwise require manual review.

 Configure the agent to handle extraction edge cases gracefully.
-When a field cannot be extracted with high confidence, the agent should flag it for human review rather than guessing.
+When a field can't be extracted with high confidence, the agent should flag it for human review rather than guessing.
 When an invoice contains unusual items like credits, adjustments, or foreign currency amounts, the agent should route to a specialist for verification.
-This confidence-based processing ensures that automation does not sacrifice accuracy.
+This confidence-based processing ensures that automation doesn't sacrifice accuracy.

 Configure your agent to perform three-way matching between the invoice, the corresponding purchase order, and the goods receipt or delivery confirmation.
 For each line item, the agent verifies that the item was ordered (purchase order match), the item was received (goods receipt match), and the invoice amount matches the agreed price.
 Matching invoices are approved automatically and moved to the payment queue.

 Define tolerance thresholds for matching discrepancies.
 Small differences due to rounding, shipping adjustments, or minor price variations within an acceptable range can be auto-approved with the discrepancy noted.
-Larger discrepancies are flagged with a clear description of what does not match, such as invoice price five percent above PO price for item X, so human reviewers can investigate quickly without recalculating everything from scratch.
+Larger discrepancies are flagged with a clear description of what doesn't match — "invoice price 5% above PO price for item X" — so human reviewers can investigate quickly without recalculating everything.

 Handle non-PO invoices through a separate validation path.
 Recurring invoices like subscriptions and utilities can be validated against expected amounts and schedules.
 One-time invoices without purchase orders route to the appropriate cost center manager for approval.
 The agent should classify each invoice into PO-based, recurring, or ad-hoc and apply the correct validation process accordingly.